 PURPOSE: The United Nations General Assembly has designated 10 February as World Pulses Day to recognize the importance of pulse crops like chickpeas, dry beans and lentils as a global food.
 Pulses are the edible seeds of leguminous plants cultivated for both food and feed.
 Beans, chickpeas and peas are the most well known and commonly consumed types of pulses, but there are several more types of pulses from around the world, all with great benefits for food security, nutrition, health, climate change and biodiversity.
+Pulses, and legumes in general, offer a sustainable option for diversifying agricultural production systems, contributing to healthy soils, promote biodiversity, and support climate change adaptation and mitigation efforts.
+Despite their potential, pulses remain poorly represented in cropping systems.
+Although hundreds of varieties of pulses exist, only a limited number are cultivated at significant scales.
+Additionally, their per capita consumption has declined in both developed and developing countries.
+This decline is largely due to shifts in dietary patterns and consumer preferences, as well as the inability of domestic production to keep pace with demographic growth in many countries.
 The Day provides an opportunity to raise awareness about the nutritional benefits of pulses as part of sustainable food production with the aim of enhancing food security and nutrition.

-PUBLICATION: Confusion around the terms “legumes” and “pulses” has been a long-standing problem among consumers, health professionals, and researchers in the United States.
+Terminology matters: Advancing Science to Define an Optimal Pulse Intake - Confusion around the terms “legumes” and “pulses” has been a long-standing problem among consumers, health professionals, and researchers in the United States.
 The Food and Agricultural Organization defines pulses as legumes that are harvested solely as dry grain and include beans, peas, chickpeas, and lentils.
 For the first time ever, the 2020–2025 Dietary Guidelines for Americans recognized and used the terminology “pulses.”
-Red the full publication on Terminology matters: Advancing Science to Define an Optimal Pulse Intake.
+Read the full publication!

 powered by Surfing Waves